Octobay/docs/README.md

 ![image](https://user-images.githubusercontent.com/6792578/107783457-903f3100-6d4a-11eb-8ad2-87f680a8424b.png)

 This process also works for issue bounties or repository funds.
 Those can also be accessed via gasless transactions for new users.
+User that already registered their GitHub account on OctoBay, can receive funds directly in their Ethereum wallet.